HaofeiMa/Linemod_Custom/README.md

 [中文文档](https://www.mahaofei.com/post/82de970.html)

 A tool for making your own Linemod dataset for pose estimation algorithms.
+(The code is not perfect and was written for demo testing, for reference only)

 The process in this document refers to the project: [https://github.com/F2Wang/ObjectDatasetTools](https://github.com/F2Wang/ObjectDatasetTools)